Dynom/Canoma/README.md

 What is Canoma?
 ---------------
 Canoma (CAche NOde MAnager) is a consistent hashing implementation.
-The ideas behind it:

-* Provide a intuitive API
-* Provide a flexible library
-* Unit-tested (This project is being developed using TDD)
+It aims to be an intuitive and well tested library.
+That allows you to easily implement consistent hashing in your caching implementation.
+It's completely back-end agnostic, easy to extend and free to use.
+It's developed using TDD.

 What problems does Canoma solve?